Wall Street Analyst Initiated XPeng Inc. [XPEV]. What else is Wall St. saying

 XPeng Inc. (“XPeng” or the “Company”, NYSE: XPEV and HKEX: 9868), a leading Chinese smart electric vehicle (“Smart EV”) company, today announced its vehicle delivery results for April 2022.

-The results of the trading session contributed to over 8120512 shares changing hands.
-Over the past one week, the price volatility of XPeng Inc. stands at 10.85% while the volatility over the past one month is 8.64%.
+It opened the trading session at $24.83, the shares rose to $25.14 and dropped to $22.53, the range by which the price of stock traded the whole day.
+The daily chart for XPEV points out that the company has recorded -50.77% loss over the past six months.
+However, it is still -29.21% lower than its most recent low trading price.

-The market cap for XPEV stock reached $13.14 billion, with 826.23 million shares outstanding and 456.31 million shares in the current float.
-Compared to the average trading volume of 12.57M shares, XPEV reached a trading volume of 8120512 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 12.81M shares, XPEV reached to a volume of 15217054 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 HSBC Securities have made an estimate for XPeng Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 01, 2022.
 While these analysts kept the previous recommendation, China Renaissance raised their target price to Buy.
 The new note on the price target was released on March 24, 2022, representing the official price target for XPeng Inc. stock.
 Previously, the target price had yet another raise to $42, while CLSA analysts kept a Buy rating on XPEV stock.